pcoddo/boston-tides/README.md

 ```

 ## Usage
-The following Jupyter Notebooks work through the three stages of the analysis:
+The following Jupyter Notebooks outline the three stages of the analysis:

-1. `ar6_fit_distribution.ipynb` Fits a lognormal distribution to the IPCC AR6 empirical sea level projections for Boston in the year 2100.
+1. `ar6_fit_distribution.ipynb` Fits a lognormal distribution to the IPCC AR6 empirical sea level projections for the year 2100.

 > **Output** | Parameters for fitted lognormal distribution to use as target for sea level rise scenarios:
 ![distribution](https://raw.githubusercontent.com/pcoddo/boston-tides/main/img/distribution.png)